timpol/DQPB/README.md

 # Basic Installation

-The easiest way to install DQPB on macOS and Windows is to simply download the latest installer for a pre-built version of the software [here](https://github.com/timpol/DQPB-test/releases/latest).
-These installers provide a stand-alone version of the software, that does not require Python to be pre-installed.
+The easiest way to install DQPB on macOS and Windows is to simply download the latest installer [here](https://github.com/timpol/DQPB-test/releases/latest).
+These installers provide a pre-built stand-alone version of the software, that does not require Python to be pre-installed.

 ## Mac
 1. Download the Mac .dmg [installer](https://github.com/timpol/DQPB-test/releases/latest)